 |XPath Namespaces||The XPath namespaces to resolve when parsing the XML.
 These values must be set in order to use namespaces with XPath operations.|

 The XPath can be any valid XPath v1 statement.

 Each XPath must be mapped to a top level schema field name from the edit schema tab.

-The schema field can be of any type, but note that if the XPath produces multiple node values and the data type is not a list then the last node will be used as the value.
+The schema field can be of any type, but note that if the XPath produces multiple node values and the data type is not a list, then the last node is used as the value.

 __XMLand the data type must be a string or list of strings.